-3. Turn the wing nut counterclockwise and remove it.
-Then lift off the spacer and remove the compact spare tire.
-See Compact Spare Tire on page 5-77 later in this section for more information about the compact spare.

-Remove the jack and wheel wrench from the trunk.
-Your vehicle's jack and wheel wrench are stored in a foam tray.
+- 3. Turn the wing nut counterclockwise and remove it.
+Then lift off the adapter and remove the compact spare tire.
+See Compact Spare Tire on page 5-70 for more information about the compact spare tire. - 4.
+Remove the jack and wrench from the trunk.
+The jack and wheel wrench are stored in a foam tray.
 Remove the band around the jack.

-The tools you'll be using include the jack (A) and wheel wrench (B).
+The tools you'll be using include the jack (A) and the wrench (B).